Superstar Iz*One

-SuperStar IZ*ONE was a South Korean rhythm game developed by Dalcomsoft, Inc. and PONOS Corp. in collaboration with label Off The Record which was launched simultaneously on South Korea and Japan in April 2020.
-The game featured songs by Iz*One and available in South Korea and Japan only.
+SuperStar Iz*One is a South Korean rhythm game developed by Dalcomsoft, Inc. and PONOS Corp. in collaboration with label Off The Record which was launched simultaneously on South Korea and Japan in April 2020.
+The game featured songs by Iz*One and was available in South Korea and Japan only.
 The game was playable in Korean and Japanese.

-SuperStar IZ*ONE was a score-based, note-matching music game just like SuperStar SMTOWN game that was previously released.
+SuperStar Iz*One was a score-based, note-matching music game just like SuperStar SM Town game that was previously released.
 The goal was to complete a song and gain the highest score by a song in every single week.
 The songs were available in three levels: Easy, Normal and Hard.
 As of May 31, 2021, the game featured a total of 65 songs from their discographies.

-It was reported on May 15, 2020 by PONOS Corp. that the game already reached a number of 300,000 downloads.
+It was reported on May 15, 2020, by PONOS Corp. that the game had reached 300,000 downloads.

 Release

-SuperStar IZ*ONE was the second video game that featured the group after an RPG themed game IZ*ONE Remember Z.
+SuperStar Iz*One was the second video game that featured the group after an RPG-themed game Iz*One Remember Z.